Lawyer for a Rear-End Car Accident

-Always make sure you get proper medical treatment after a motor vehicle accident, this would include motorcycles, truck, Uber, etc. etc.
+Always make sure you get proper medical treatment after a motor vehicle accident, this would include motorcycles, trucks, or Uber

 The most common injuries from rear-end accidents are soft-tissue injuries, although of course there can be fatalities.

-Whiplash – a pain and stiffness that occurs when the shoulders, neck, and spine suddenly and forcefully move (or snap) way past the normal range of motion.
-Commonly referred to as hyperflexion or hyperextension, the neck moves very similar to the motion of a whip as it snaps.
+- Whiplash – pain, and stiffness that occurs when the shoulders, neck, and spine suddenly and forcefully move (or snap) way past the normal range of motion.
+Commonly referred to as hyperflexion or hyperextension, the neck moves very similarly to the motion of a whip as it snaps.

-Head and face – of course head injuries are worse in high speed crashes or rollover accidents but being rear-ended at only 15 miles per hour can cause a bad head injury.
-In a slow speed collision, many times the airbags don’t deploy and your face can smash right into the steering wheel.
+- Head and face – of course, head injuries are worse in high-speed crashes or rollover accidents but being rear-ended at only 15 miles per hour can cause a bad head injury.
+In a low-speed collision, many times the airbags don’t deploy and your face can smash right into the steering wheel.
 This sudden impact can break a nose or easily fracture your jawbone.
 Of course cuts and bruises will happen almost every time your face hits the steering wheel.